FAQ

 What happens in bad weather?

 Safety first.
-If weather conditions make the tour impossible (wind, sea state, fog), the tour is cancelled and either rescheduled or fully refunded.
+If weather conditions make the tour impossible (wind, sea state, fog), the immersive tour is cancelled and either rescheduled or fully refunded.
 The decision is taken by the master of the vessel, usually on the morning itself.

 Is the commentary available in English?